 Case Name: A.P et al. v.
 Charter Day School et al.

-The American Civil Liberties Union, the ACLU of North Carolina, and the law firm of Ellis and Winters LLP filed a federal court challenge on behalf of three Brunswick County students against a section of a K-8 public charter school’s dress code that requires female students to wear skirts to school and prohibits them from wearing pants or shorts.
+The American Civil Liberties Union, the ACLU of North Carolina, and the law firm of Ellis and Winters LLP successfully challenged a K-8 public charter school’s dress code that required female students to wear skirts to school and prohibited them from wearing pants or shorts.

-In the lawsuit against Charter Day School in Leland, North Carolina, three students – ages 5, 10, and 14 – say that wearing skirts restricts their movement, inhibits them in school situations such as playing at recess or sitting on the floor, and causes them to feel uncomfortably cold in the winter.
+The lawsuit against Charter Day School in Leland, North Carolina, was brought by three students who argued that wearing skirts restricts their movement and makes them uncomfortable in many types of weather and other school situations such as playing at recess or sitting on the floor.

 The case was brought under Title IX, which prohibits sex discrimination in schools that accept federal funds, and the Fourteenth Amendment's Equal Protection Clause, as well as a similar provision in the North Carolina Constitution.